docutils/docutils/docutils/docs/user/odt.rst

 Images and figures
 ------------------

+The ODT Writer only supports fixed `length units`_ ("cm", "mm", "in", "pc", "pt", "px) for the size attributes "width", and "height".
+The fallback unit (used for attribute values without unit) is "px".

-If on the image or the figure directive you provide the scale option but do not provide the width and height options, then ``odtwriter`` will attempt to determine the size of the image using the `Python Imaging Library`_ (PIL).
-If ``odtwriter`` cannot find and import Python Imaging Library, it will raise an exception.
+If on the image or the figure directive you do not provide the width and height options, then ``odtwriter`` will attempt to determine the size of the image using the Python Imaging Library (PIL/Pillow_).
+If ``odtwriter`` cannot find and import the
+Python Imaging Library, it will raise an exception.
 If this ocurrs, you can fix it by doing one of the following:

 - Install the Python Imaging Library or

-- Remove the ``scale`` option or

 - Add both the ``width`` and the ``height`` options.

-So, the rule is: if on any image or figure, you specify scale but not both width and height, you must install the `Python Imaging Library`_ library.

 For more information about PIL, see: `Python Imaging Library`_.